PlayStation Portable (PSP) Architecture

 Storage medium

-The PS1 and PS2 featured two types of storage: a read-only disc for loading games, and a re-writable ‘Memory Card’ for storing saves and executables.
-The PSP continued this tradition using different methods.
-Considering it was their first -mainstream- portable console, how did Sony manage to find the right medium for each job?
-Well, taking into account they were the creators of the BetaMax, MiniDisc and so forth, you can guess what they did this time… introduce even more formats.
+Given that this was Sony’s first mainstream portable console, how did they manage to find the right medium for each job?
+Well, taking into account they were also the creators of the BetaMax, MiniDisc and so forth, you can guess what they did this time… introduce even more formats.

 UMD Discs